About the centre - CfAR

 Centre for Artistic Research

-CfAR means to provide a nest for all doctors in arts, no matter how or where they work now!
+CfAR is the home for all doctors in the arts, no matter how or where they work now.

-CfAR hosts research projects focusing on topics or problems areas common to all the Academies and/or several arts, and which may contain interdisciplinary, cross-artistic and inter-academic collaboration.
-It also hosts projects based on the collaboration between the research centres and/or other universities.
-Like the other centres, the CfAR research projects may include doctoral candidates from the Academies (Academy of Fine Arts, Sibelius Academy, Theatre Academy).
+CfAR hosts research projects focusing on topics or problem areas common to all the academies and/or several areas of the arts; they may include interdisciplinary, cross-artistic and inter-academic collaboration.
+It also hosts projects based on collaboration between the research centres and/or other universities.
+Like the other centres, CfAR research projects may include doctoral candidates from the Uniarts Helsinki academies (Academy of Fine Arts, Sibelius Academy, and Theatre Academy).

-Common to the CfAR research projects is their commitment to the development of artistic research, its techniques and methods as well as its interdisciplinary connections.
-CfAR research aims at raising the standards of artistic research as academically valid, artistically path-breaking, scientifically relevant and culturally acknowledged mode of activity.
-The calls it launches are always international and they are articulated around some specific themes that are topical and challenging.
+CfAR research projects share a commitment to the development of artistic research, its techniques and methods as well as its interdisciplinary connections.
+CfAR researchers aim to raise the standards of artistic research as academically valid, artistically ground-breaking, scientifically relevant and culturally acknowledged modes of activity.
+The calls launched by CfAR are always international.

 About the organisation of CfAR

-CfAR is lead by a Steering group, that is chaired by the head of the centre, and consists of four representatives of the academic units (Academy of Fine Arts, Sibelius Academy, Theatre Academy) in charge of artistic or arts-based research.
-The steering group gathers monthly and it works on the mandate of TTOR, the Uniarts Helsinki steering board of research and doctoral training.
-The CfAR steering group makes the financial decisions in routine cases.
-In the choice of internally financed research projects and the recruitment of research candidates CfAR uses external experts.
-CfAR will organize twice a year a more general meeting open to the whole CfAR community.
-In addition, the heads of the Research Hub profile centres at Uniarts Helsinki meet regularly with each other and the vice-rector in research and doctoral education.
+CfAR is led by a steering group that is chaired by the head of the centre and consists of four representatives of the academic units (Academy of Fine Arts, Sibelius Academy, and Theatre Academy) in charge of artistic or arts-based research.
+The group gathers monthly and functions on the mandate of TTOR, Uniarts Helsinki’s steering group for research and doctoral training.
+The CfAR steering group makes the financial decisions in routine cases; in regards to internally financed research projects and the recruitment of research candidates, CfAR employs external experts.